UWASL/NIFTY/deploy/README.md

 To configure parts.conf you need to know the MAC addresses of all the nodes in the cluster.
 We include a simple script to print out all the MAC addresses.

-Simple run the helper script as follows:
+Run the helper script as follows:

 ```
 ./print_macs nodes.conf
 ```
+Where nodes.conf includs a list of IP addresses.

 This script will print the MAC address of every IP address found in nodes.conf